 Revoy is the creator of the horror graphic novel ANIMUS (2018), which was distinguished as a 2019 Great Graphic Novel for Teens by YALSA, a division of the American Library Association, and was selected as one of the 31 Best Scary Comics for Kids.
-He is now working on a follow-up with publisher First Second Books, GHOST NOTES (due out in 2021).
-He lives in Providence with his wife, author-illustrator Kelly Murphy, and their many beloved animal companions.
+He is now working on a follow-up with publisher First Second Books, GHOST NOTES (due in 2024).
+He resides in Providence with his wife, author-illustrator Kelly Murphy, and their many beloved animal companions.

 Academic areas of interest